simonmesfin/GettingAndCleaningData/CodeBook.md

 Triaxial Angular velocity from the gyroscope.
 Its activity label.

+Identifiers

+* ‘subject’ - The ID of the test subject
+* ‘activity’ - The type of activity performed when the corresponding measurements were taken

+Activity Labels

+•	WALKING (value ‘1’): subject was walking during the test
+•	WALKING_UPSTAIRS (value ‘2’): subject was walking up a staircase during the test
+•	WALKING_DOWNSTAIRS (value ‘3’): subject was walking down a staircase during the test
+•	SITTING (value ‘4’): subject was sitting during the test
+•	STANDING (value ‘5’): subject was standing during the test
+•	LAYING (value ‘6’): subject was laying down during the test

 Section 1.
 Merge the training and the test sets to create one data set.
 After setting the source directory for the files, read into tables the data located in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The files are split between test data, training data and two meta files as explained below.